isabella232/OfficeDocs-AlchemyInsights-pr.th-TH/AlchemyInsights/how-to-manage-add-ins-while-reading-a-message.md

     For paid add-ins and free trials, select **Get it** to start your purchase.

-For more info, see [Using add-ins in Outlook on the web](https://support.microsoft.com/office/using-add-ins-in-outlook-on-the-web-8f2ce816-5df4-44a5-958c-f7f9d6dabdce).
+For more info, see [Using add-ins in Outlook บนเว็บ](https://support.microsoft.com/office/using-add-ins-in-outlook-on-the-web-8f2ce816-5df4-44a5-958c-f7f9d6dabdce).